 All applications for funding must be approved by the OCC.
 All applicants shall be notified in writing of the funding decisions of the OCC.

-Note: A county cannot begin on any part of the project until they have received their grant funds.
+The applicant cannot begin on any part of the project until they have received their grant award.